Federal Reserve raises interest rates for first time since 2018

 For the first time in nearly four years, the Federal Reserve increased the price of borrowing money by a quarter point on Wednesday and announced plans to raise rates six more times this year, a widely expected yet monumental decision that will have ripple effects across every aspect of Americans’ financial lives.

-The Federal Open Market Committee (FOMC) set 0.25-0.50 percent as the new target range for the federal funds rate — a key benchmark borrowing rate that influences anything from auto loans and credit card rates to yields on certificates of deposits (CDs) and savings accounts.
+The Federal Open Market Committee (FOMC) set 0.25-0.50 percent as the new target range for the federal funds rate — a key benchmark borrowing rate that influences anything from auto loans and credit card rates to yields on certificates of deposit (CDs) and savings accounts.
 Officials previously slashed that rate to zero at an emergency meeting in March 2020, when the coronavirus pandemic first cratered the U.S. economy.

 Fed officials also projected a 1.75-2 percent fed funds rate by the end of 2022 despite fresh inflation and growth risks after Russia’s invasion of Ukraine.
 That would mean seven total rate hikes this year, assuming the U.S. central bank moves in quarter-point increments.